inceptiongt/webpackv4-demo-dll-scp/README.md

-# webpack@4 dll demo
+# webpack@4 demo

-dll-plugin demo for webpack@4
+dll-plugin demo and SplitChunksPlugin demo for webpack@4

+branch master for dll-plugin demo branch splitchunks for SCP demo

 ## Usage